alper-han/CrossMacro/README.md

 # CrossMacro

-A modern mouse macro recording and playback application for Linux Wayland compositors.
+A modern mouse macro recording and playback application for Linux Wayland and X11.

 ## Screenshots